nauman07/Technical-Task2-Assignment-For-Institute-of-Biomedical-Informatics-BI-K-Uniklinik-Koln/README.md

 # Minimal RAG System - Universal Ingestion, Lightweight LLM, and Streamlit GUI

 This project implements a **Retrieval-Augmented Generation (RAG)** pipeline that can ingest text from almost any file type, convert it into meaningful semantic chunks, index it efficiently, and provide contextual or conversational answers through a **FastAPI backend** and **Streamlit web interface**.
+> Designed to be re-runnable on any machine with Docker.
+> Uses open-source embeddings (`BAAI/bge-small-en-v1.5`) via SentenceTransformers.
+> Lightweight FAISS vector store on local disk (`./data/index`).
+> No commercial API keys needed.

 ---